cod1r/tack/README.md

     scrolling...
 			- need to calculate how wide or tall the content of a box is in order to know if something is overflowing
+			- need to implement horizontal scrolling

     need to separate rendering of the box structure and the application of ui rules such as width, height calculation...

+performance ideas:
+	- traversing the rope tree over and over for rendering and calculations is wasteful. there should be some stored info either in the rope nodes or in another tree that saves operations (perhaps a self balancing tree).

 vim motions?